Nato Chkheidze: In the private sector

 After her departure from Parliament, Nato Chkheidze briefly worked as a news editor at the opposition-minded Iberia TV, often criticizing Mikheil Saakashvili's presidency.
-The television shut down on May 17, 2004 in unknown circumstances that may be linked with the previous investigation.
+The television shut down on May 17, 2004, in unknown circumstances that may be linked with the previous investigation.
 She then joined her husband's firm, where she worked until 2016, owning 30% of Omega Group, while Zaza Okuashvili owned the remaining 70%.
 By the time she entered Parliament once again in 2016, she was the wealthiest legislator in Georgia with a net worth estimated at 51 million GEL.
 In 2017, the National Communications Commission ordered her to transfer out her shares of the renewed Iberia TV to satisfy the conditions of legislation on conflict of interest.

 Return to politics

 Member of the Alliance of Patriots

 Nato Chkheidze joined the Alliance of Patriots of Georgia (APG), a far-right and pro-Russian party, ahead of the 2016 parliamentary elections, and became one of its largest financial contributors.
 She was elected to Parliament, figuring third on the party's electoral list, and became the APG faction's vice-chairwoman, while her husband Zaza Okuashvili was elected to APG's sole seat on the Supreme Council of the Autonomous Republic of Adjara.
 In Parliament, she served as vice-chair of the powerful Legal Affairs Committee and sat on the Constitutional Commission of 2016-2018 that rewrote the Constitution, transforming Georgia into a parliamentary republic.

-On July 12, 2017, Nato Chkheidze was one of three APG members of Parliament to lead a highly controversial visit to Russia, meeting with Duma leader Leonid Kalashnikov and members of the Russian Communist Party, at a time when Russia and Georgia maintained no diplomatic relations since the 2008 Russo-Georgia War.
+On July 12, 2017, Nato Chkheidze was one of three APG members of Parliament to lead a highly controversial visit to Russia, meeting with Duma leader Leonid Kalashnikov and members of the Communist Party of the Russian Federation, at a time when Russia and Georgia maintained no diplomatic relations since the 2008 Russo-Georgia War.
 Followed by fellow party leaders Giorgi Lomia and Ada Marshania, she visited Russia once more on October 4 of that same year.
 The APG justified the visit as an attempt to restore ties and work toward conflict resolution in Abkhazia and South Ossetia, although the Georgian government had not authorized the trip.